 Here are some common places to check for mosquito breeding:

-- Pool covers: If you have a pool cover, make sure it’s not holding any water.
+- Pool covers: If you have a pool cover, ensure it’s not holding any water.
 Mosquitoes can lay their eggs in the water that collects on top of the cover.

 - Gutters: Clogged gutters can hold water and create a breeding ground for mosquitoes.